Radiofrequency Turbinate Reduction: A Comprehensive Guide

 DISE findings guide surgical planning when CPAP therapy fails or isn’t tolerated.

 Continuous Positive Airway Pressure (CPAP) delivers pressurized air through a mask, creating pneumatic splinting that prevents airway collapse.
-CPAP machines auto-titrate pressure based on detected events, typically ranging from 4-20 cmH2O.
+CPAP machines auto-titrate pressure based on detected events, typically ranging from 4 to 20 cmH2O.
 Heated humidification reduces nasal congestion and dryness.
 Data recording allows clinicians to monitor usage hours, mask leak, and residual AHI.
-CPAP therapy requires minimum usage of 4 hours nightly for measurable cardiovascular benefits.
+CPAP therapy requires a minimum usage of 4 hours nightly for measurable cardiovascular benefits.

 Mandibular advancement devices (MADs) reposition the lower jaw forward, pulling the tongue away from the posterior pharyngeal wall.
-Custom-fitted devices fabricated by dentists allow gradual titration, advancing the jaw 5-10mm while maintaining comfortable mouth opening.
+Custom-fitted devices, fabricated by dentists, allow for gradual titration, advancing the jaw 5-10mm while maintaining a comfortable mouth opening.
 These devices are commonly used for mild to moderate OSA and may help reduce AHI levels in suitable patients.

 Positional therapy addresses position-dependent OSA, where AHI increases when sleeping supine versus lateral positions.
-Tennis balls sewn into pajama backs represent basic positional therapy.
+Tennis balls sewn into the backs of pajamas represent basic positional therapy.
 Electronic devices provide vibration alerts when detecting supine sleep.
 Specialized pillows maintain head and neck alignment.
 Positional therapy combined with weight loss may improve or resolve mild OSA in some individuals without requiring CPAP or surgery.

 Nasal surgery corrects anatomical obstructions affecting CPAP tolerance and natural breathing.
 Septoplasty straightens deviated septums, while turbinate reduction decreases enlarged nasal turbinates.
 Functional endoscopic sinus surgery opens blocked sinuses contributing to mouth breathing.
 These procedures rarely cure OSA alone but improve CPAP compliance and reduce pressure requirements.

 Palatal surgeries address retropalatal obstruction.
-Uvulopalatopharyngoplasty (UPPP) removes the uvula, portions of soft palate, and tonsils if present.
+Uvulopalatopharyngoplasty (UPPP) removes the uvula, portions of the soft palate, and tonsils if present.
 Modified techniques preserve muscle function while removing obstructive tissue.
-Expansion sphincter pharyngoplasty repositions palatal muscles laterally, enlarging the airway without tissue removal.
-Transpalatal advancement moves the soft palate attachment forward on the hard palate.
+Expansion sphincter pharyngoplasty repositions the palatal muscles laterally, thereby enlarging the airway without requiring tissue removal.
+Transpalatal advancement moves the attachment of the soft palate forward on the hard palate.

 Recording snoring sounds on smartphones helps ENT specialists assess snoring patterns.
 Primary snoring produces steady vibrations, while OSA-related snoring shows crescendo patterns ending in gasps or silence.

 Hypoglossal nerve stimulation represents current surgical technology for moderate to severe OSA.
-An implanted device monitors breathing patterns and stimulates the hypoglossal nerve during inspiration, moving the tongue forward.
+An implanted device monitors breathing patterns and stimulates the hypoglossal nerve during inspiration, causing the tongue to move forward.
 Patients control the device with external remotes, activating it at bedtime.
-This approach suits patients with appropriate BMI and absence of complete concentric collapse on DISE.
+This approach is suitable for patients with an appropriate BMI and the absence of complete concentric collapse on DISE.

-Weight reduction through diet and exercise improves OSA severity proportionally.
-Fat loss from the neck region increases airway cross-sectional area.
+Weight reduction through diet and exercise improves OSA severity in proportion to the reduction.
+Fat loss from the neck region increases the airway cross-sectional area.
 Reduced abdominal girth improves diaphragm position and lung volumes.
-Exercise independent of weight loss strengthens upper airway dilator muscles and improves sleep quality.
+Exercise, independent of weight loss, strengthens the upper airway dilator muscles and improves sleep quality.

-Alcohol cessation particularly before bedtime reduces OSA severity.
+Alcohol cessation, particularly before bedtime, reduces OSA severity.
 Alcohol relaxes pharyngeal muscles, increases upper airway resistance, and delays arousal responses to apnoea.
 Similar effects occur with sedatives, muscle relaxants, and opioid medications.
-Smoking cessation reduces upper airway inflammation and edema that narrow breathing passages.
+Smoking cessation reduces upper airway inflammation and edema, which narrows the breathing passages.

 Sleep hygiene practices optimize natural sleep architecture.
 Consistent sleep schedules regulate circadian rhythms.
-Elevating the head of bed 30-45 degrees uses gravity to maintain airway patency.
+Elevating the head of the bed 30-45 degrees uses gravity to maintain airway patency.
 Side sleeping prevents tongue base collapse.
-Nasal saline irrigation before bed reduces congestion.
-Room humidification prevents throat dryness that worsens snoring.
+Nasal saline irrigation performed before bed can help reduce congestion.
+Room humidification helps prevent throat dryness, which can worsen snoring.

 How do I know if my snoring indicates sleep apnoea?